 The total amount of funds that Autry will receive or has received from the Department pursuant to the institution’s Certification and Agreement [for] Emergency Financial Aid Grants to Students is $153,677.00.
-Autry will use half of the grant amount, ($76,838.50), for students enrolled in the 2019-2020 school year and the remaining half, ($76,838.50), will be used for eligible students under the US Department of Education’s guide lines at a later date.
+Autry will use half of the grant amount, ($76,838.50), for eligible students enrolled in the 2019-2020 school year and the remaining half, ($76,838.50), will be used for eligible students under the US Department of Education’s guide lines at a later date.
 The total amount of Emergency Financial Aid distributed to students under Section 18804(a)(1) of the CARES Act as of 6/16/2020 is $76,838.50.

-The estimated total number of students at Autry eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18804(a)(1) of the CARES Act is unknown, as Autry is collecting applications at the present time.
-As of 5/25/2020 the number of students with probable eligibility is 254.
+The estimated total number of students at Autry eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Emergency Financial Aid Grants to students under Section 18804(a)(1) of the CARES Act is 254 as of 6/16/2020.

-The total number of students who have received an Emergency Financial Aid Grant to students under Section 18004(a)(1) of the CARES Act is zero.
+The total number of students who have received an Emergency Financial Aid Grant to students under Section 18004(a)(1) of the CARES Act is 197.

-Distribution for the 2019-2020 portion of the student grant will be a straight proration to all Title IV eligible postsecondary students enrolled in an approved program as of March 13, 2020. ($76,838.50 divided by a probable 254 eligible students = $302.51 per student.)
-Autry will provide an additional $123.50 to the Student Portion of the grant so that the prorated amount is rounded up to $303.00.
-The prorated grant amount will change as Autry determines student eligibility.
+Distribution for the first disbursement of the student grant will be a straight proration to all eligible postsecondary students enrolled in an approved program as of March 13, 2020. ($76,838.50 divided by 197eligible students = $390.05 per student.)
+Autry will provide an additional $188.50 to the first disbursement of the Student Portion of the grant so that the prorated student disbursement amount is rounded up to $391.00per student.

-Distribution for the 2020-2021 student grant funds will be disbursed according to the US Dept of Education guidelines.
-Autry will update this posting as more information is gained concerning the 2020-2021 grant disbursement process.
+Distribution for the remainder of the student grant funds will be disbursed according to the US Department of Education guidelines.
+Autry will update this posting as more information is gained concerning the remainder of the student grant funds disbursement process.

 The methodology used by the Department of Education to determine Autry’s allocation only included Pell, and Cohort FT and HT students from IPEDS.